Welcome to the UC Learning Center

 - Search for the Learning Activity using the Search feature, or locate it using the Catalog.

-- Within the Search Results, click on the class you wish to register for.
+- Within the Search Results, select the activity you wish to register for.

 - Click on the Register button.